pelican-plugins/seo/README.md

-# Ave SEO!, a Pelican plugin :fr:
+# Ave SEO!: A Plugin for Pelican :fr:

 [![Build Status](https://travis-ci.com/MaevaBrunelles/ave_seo.svg?branch=dev)](https://travis-ci.com/MaevaBrunelles/ave_seo)

 This plugin helps you improve your Pelican site SEO (Search Engine Optimization) to reach the top positions on search engines.
 To see what can do Ave SEO! for you, go directly to [Usage](#usage) section.

 | Author          | GitHub                            |
 | :-------------: | :-------------------------------: |
 | Maëva Brunelles | https://github.com/MaevaBrunelles |